-Flowers Across Australia (FAA) sells premium dried flower arrangements, delivered fast to customers around Australia.
-But it hasn’t always been an internet success story.
-The brand started out as a brick-and-mortar store based in Melbourne, before shifting online in 2011.
+Flowers Across Australia (FAA) sells premium dried flower arrangements, delivered quickly to customers across Australia.
+But it hasn’t always been an online success story.
+The brand started as a brick-and-mortar store based in Melbourne before shifting online in 2011.

-Search is a huge part of the business.
+Search remains a major part of the business.
 To that end, the FAA team spends a lot of time creating high-quality, in-depth content.
 Thanks to Mailshake, they can use that content to build backlinks naturally and engage their audience.

 Content distribution and link acquisition has always been a core strategy for Flowers Across Australia, but they used to do it all manually, gathering prospects and emailing them through Gmail templates using a plugin.